 Colour-coding is another tried-and-tested study hack.
-The use of colour can have a positive impact on how you process information, as it allows your brain to organise and differentiate between different materials.
-Indeed, humans process visual elements better, and studies have found that, due to this, colours can enhance memory performance.
+The use of color can have a positive impact on how you process information, as it allows your brain to organize and differentiate between different materials.
+Indeed, humans process visual elements better, and studies have found that, due to this, colors can enhance memory performance.

-By using colourful highlighter markers to separate your research, for example, or colourful pens to write your notes based on chapters or sections, your brain will begin associating each colour to different information, thus helping you organise and recall this information with ease.
+By using colorful highlighter markers to separate your research, for example, or colorful pens to write your notes based on chapters or sections, your brain will begin associating each color to different information, thus helping you organize and recall this information with ease.

-You can also use coloured labels to group different tasks within a project or essay.
-An important step here is to also create a list of legends, each describing what each colour represents.
+You can also use colored labels to group different tasks within a project or essay.
+An important step here is to also create a list of legends, each describing what each color represents.

 9. Use your senses

 Your sensory memory relies on your five senses: sight, hearing, smell, taste and touch.

 When it comes to exam revision and general learning, we mainly use sight and hearing, but by engaging with more than just these two senses, we can improve the way we perceive and memorize information.